auth0/auth0-PHP/README.md

 Auth0 helps you to:

-- Add authentication with [multiple authentication sources](https://docs.auth0.com/identityproviders), either social like **Google, Facebook, Microsoft Account, LinkedIn, GitHub, Twitter, Box, Salesforce, amont others**, or enterprise identity systems like **Windows Azure AD, Google Apps, Active Directory, ADFS or any SAML Identity Provider**.
+- Add authentication with [multiple authentication sources](https://docs.auth0.com/identityproviders), either social like Google, Facebook, Microsoft, LinkedIn, GitHub, Twitter, Box, Salesforce (amongst others), or enterprise identity systems like Windows Azure AD, Google Apps, Active Directory, ADFS or any SAML Identity Provider.
 - Add authentication through more traditional **[username/password databases](https://docs.auth0.com/mysql-connection-tutorial)**.
-- Add support for **[linking different user accounts](https://docs.auth0.com/link-accounts)** with the same user.
+- Add support for [passwordless](https://auth0.com/passwordless) and [multi-factor authentication](https://auth0.com/docs/mfa).
-- Support for generating signed [Json Web Tokens](https://docs.auth0.com/jwt) to call your APIs and **flow the user identity** securely.
+- Add support for [linking different user accounts](https://docs.auth0.com/link-accounts) with the same user.
 - Analytics of how, when and where users are logging in.
 - Pull data from other sources and add it to the user profile, through [JavaScript rules](https://docs.auth0.com/rules).